LiveG-Development/Zapr/README.md

     Where of course `/path/to/zapr` is the directory path which Zapr is contained in (and not the actual `zapr` file).
 3. Logout and in again (or just open up a new terminal session), and use zapr by just typing `zapr`!

-## Available comamnds and features
+## Available commands and features
 Below is a list of commands that you can use in Zapr, and the features that they bring.

 ### `--hide` (argument)